DavidMorton/atonement-theories/the-necessity-problem-v5.md

 The inward migration is an attempt to fix the problem by **changing the modality** — pushing from hypothetical toward absolute, so that nothing outside God binds God.
 It is well motivated and pursued with real rigour.
 But Owen 1653's necessity is fully absolute and still acquired, because vindicatory justice has nothing to be about until there is guilt to punish.
 Turretin's *habitus* is fully essential and still acquired, for the same reason.

 Translation, fission, evaporation — all three are operations on modality and location. **None of them touches what the constraint is about.** That is why the search space gets consumed in order rather than resolved: not bad luck, and not incompetence, but a thorough and systematic search of the wrong axis.

+Incidentally, this constant adjustment of the search space is what has given PSA its staying power.
+The sheer number of variations of the model make it extremely difficult to pin down because of the shape-shifty nature of how they're popularly conflated with each other.
+An adept defender of PSA almost intuitively knows how to defend by subtly shifting the presuppositions mid-conversation.
+This leaves the person questioning it sensing something is wrong but not quite knowing what.
+I want to say, however, that I don't think it's intentional on the part of the defender.
+They're trying to defend the value of the cross and their defense matches the defenses they've heard when they argued against it.
+Eventually, one just accepts it as a mystery (as Packer does) and assumes it's the only way it works.
+I was there myself.

 ### The squeeze